Khan She Make A Comeback? Chloe Khan Puts Her Underboob On Show On Instagram

 A photo posted by ????Chloe Khan???? (@chloe.khan) on

-While still in Ukraine, Chloe also later posted a video in which she and her friends can be heard teasing a butler who has brought food to their room asking him to take his clothes off as they had not ordered room service but rather a stripper!
+While still in Ukraine, Chloe also posted a video in which she and her friends can be heard teasing a butler who has brought food to their room asking him to take his clothes off as they had not ordered room service but rather a stripper!

 [Featured Image by Ben A. Pruchnie/Getty Images]